 North Carolina is full of beautiful deciduous trees such as oaks, maples, poplars, sweet gums, and of course dogwoods.
 As things begin to cool off, these deciduous trees shed their leaves.
 The result of these fallen leaves are piles of dead, dried up leaves.
-When we rake our yards, we create piles of leaves that are fun for kids to play in, but can also make a great place for snakes to hide.
-A question that our customers commonly ask our pest control experts is “do snakes live in piles of leaves?”
+When we rake up our yards, we create piles of leaves that are fun for kids to play in, but can also make a great place for snakes to hide.

 Can snakes live in leaf piles?